depeperwinkel

 Gift wrapping

-- The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper
+- The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper.

-- For an overview of our gift packaging, please refer to the gift packaging section
+- For an overview of our gift packaging, please refer to the gift packaging section.

 General advice

-- use sanshō sparingly
+- sanshō

 Save:

-- preferably store in a dark, dry and cool place
+pepper in closed packaging - preferably store in a dark, dry and cool place

 - This expiration date is an indication